South Armagh Sniper (1990–1997): Caraher team captured

 McGinn provided the RUC with a lot of information about IRA activities and even betrayed Frank McCabe, the IRA commander behind the sniper campaign, but he eventually withdrew his statement.
 One of the key players in the British campaign against the South Armagh sniper was Welsh Guards' Captain Rupert Thorneloe, according to the journalist Toby Harnden.
 Thorneloe worked as an intelligence liaison officer between the 3rd Infantry Brigade and the RUC Special Branch.
 Thorneloe, who reached the rank of lieutenant-colonel, was killed in July 2009 by an improvised explosive device during the war in Afghanistan.
 Another senior figure involved in the British efforts against the sniper squads was SAS Staff Sergeant Gaz Hunter, whose experience in South Armagh dated back to 1975.
 Despite the sense of relief among British forces after the arrests, there was concern over the other two Barrett rifles still in the possession of the South Armagh Brigade.

 One of the IRA volunteers captured, Michael Caraher, was the brother of Fergal Caraher, a Sinn Féin member and IRA volunteer killed by Royal Marines at a checkpoint on 30 December 1990 near Cullyhanna.
 Michael, also shot and wounded in the same incident, had lost a lung in the aftermath.
 The Marines involved were tried and acquitted by Lord Chief Justice Hutton.
-The shooting of Guardsman Daniel Blinco in Crossmaglen took place on the second anniversary of the killing of Fergal Caraher.
+The shooting of Guardsman Daniel Blinco in Crossmaglen took place on the third anniversary of the killing of Fergal Caraher.
 Michael Caraher was thought to be the shooter in several attacks, but he was indicted only for the case of the maimed constable.
 He was defended by the solicitor Rosemary Nelson who was later killed by the loyalist organisation Red Hand Defenders.
 The other three men of the sniper team were convicted in 1999 for six killings, two of them unrelated to the sniping operations (the deaths of two men when one of the team's members, James McArdle, planted the bomb at Canary Wharf in 1996).

 The capture of the sniper unit was the greatest success for the security forces in South Armagh in more than a decade.
-The men were set free 18 months later, under the terms of the Good Friday Agreement.
+The men were set free 16 months later, under the terms of the Good Friday Agreement.
 The Dromintee sniper party was never apprehended.